Choosing a model

 string and an optional unit

-string that must be either “celsius” or “fahrenheit”.tools
+string that must be either “celsius” or “fahrenheit”.Tool use system prompt

 parameter, we construct a special system prompt from the tool definitions, tool configuration, and any user-specified system prompt.
 The constructed prompt is designed to instruct the model to use the specified tool(s) and provide the necessary context for the tool to operate properly: